 This style emerged from Hard Rock (or simply Rock) way back in the late ’60s to early ’70s.
 Probably with Black Sabbath as the first to explore this cold and hard road.

 However, the style back then does not much resemble today’s style much.
 And only a few bands still long for the old and initial style.
 It originated from Blues Rock and the more psychedelic rock versions.
 At that time, it was a welcome change to the flowery pop-rock crowd (the ‘make love not war’ movement) that was so overpoweringly present.

 But by the early ’80s, there was a massive comeback and this continued to this day.
 It is amazing to see how Heavy Metal bands can still fill whole arenas without much effort in advertisement – oldsters included.
 Or should I say especially the oldsters?

-Heavy Metal is at the source of many of the sub-genres that are being advertised these days.
-You can even invent your own, if you want.
-Nothing holding you back.
-At the end of the day all what you folks like to decorate yourself with is Heavy Metal, the Mother of Metal.
+Heavy Metal is at the source of many of the sub-genres advertised these days.
+You can even invent your own if that takes your fancy.
+Nothing holds you back.
+At the end of the day, all that you folks like to decorate yourself with is Heavy Metal, the Mother of Metal.

 - Usually lead guitar, rhythm guitar, bass, drums